-FYSB's RHY Program promotes a strengths-based approach that emphasizes youths' self-determination and strengths.
-It provides a meaningful framework to consistently support youth in identifying their strengths and using their skills towards personal growth, development, and success.
-This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life as well as skills to develop plans for the future, set goals, and foster interpersonal relationships.
+FYSB's RHY Program promotes a strengths-based approach, which emphasizes youth's self-determination and strengths, and provides a meaningful framework to consistently support youth in identifying strengths and using those skills towards personal growth, development and success.
+This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life; and skills to develop plans for the future, set goals and foster interpersonal relationships.
 The RHY Program also promotes increasing youth leadership capacity through intentional projects and activities designed to enhance this skill set.